45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 • Date Night at the MET: A really cool event the Met has is free Date Night every Friday and Saturday night.
 Bring someone or even yourself from 5 PM – 9 PM for live music, drinks, and 5,000 years of art.
 Learn more!

-• New Museum of Contemporary Art: Another great free NYC museum offers “pay what you wish” from 7 p.m. to 9 p.m. every Thursday.
+• New Museum of Contemporary Art: Another great free museum offers “pay what you wish” from 7 p.m. to 9 p.m. every Thursday.
 Timed tickets are required.

 • 9/11 Museum: The museum is free every Monday from 5:30 PM – 7 PM – Online reservation needed.